Banyc/Chatter/README.md

 - [ ] reduce the three-time handshakes to just once
 - [x] change IV for each message.
 [IV can be made public](https://crypto.stackexchange.com/questions/3965/what-is-the-main-difference-between-a-key-an-iv-and-a-nonce)
 - [x] salting session key
+- [ ] Scan peers on the same Intranet